ysmohan/Matlab-Respitch/README.md

 ###Bad Science!

 You are a budding climate scientist.
 You wanted to make great changes to the world using science.
 But academia being the cruel mistress she is broke you.
 You decided to turn to industry ("the lucrative, dark side of science").
-However, poor judgement on your part followed by numerous bad decisions left you working for the Big Bad — Big Frump co.
-Now Big Frump Co. was not a good organisation.
+However, poor judgement on your part followed by numerous bad decisions left you working for the Big Bad — Evil Corp, aka E-Corp, headed by CEO Big Frump.
+Now E-Corp was not a good organisation.
 They had numerous dealings in non-renewable energy sources and rumour has it that their scientists practiced "Bad Science".
-Their key motto was "Correlation= Causation" — the simple principle that just because two events are related, one must have caused the other.
+Their key motto was "Correlation = Causation" — the simple principle that just because two events are related, one must have caused the other.
 Their arguments frequently involved repeatedly yelling "Wrong" and their favorite explanation was "Because I said so."
 Seduced by the ease of non-reason and misinformation, you've have indeed turned to the dark side.

 ### The Task
 In the face of damning evidence suggesting that global temperatures are indeed rising, Big Frump himself has decided to put together a task force.
 You are a part of this task force of like-minded immoral "scientists".
 Your task is to come up with the worst possible climate hypothesis.
 You have trawled through the internet and found numerous data sets which can be found here and you need to use your MATLAB skills to find a relationship between them.
-Through this bad science you will help Big Frump perpetrate hate and fear.
-You will help him rule the ruins of the planet he has destroyed.
+Through this bad science you will help E-Corp perpetrate hate and fear.
+You will help Big Frump rule the post-apocalyptic wasteland that will be his one lasting legacy.
 Mwahahahaha!